microsoft/PyMarlin/website/docs/plugins/hf_ner.md

     model_config_path: "marlin_model.bin"
 ```

-You can use NER Plugin to evaluate as well with 3 lines:
+You can use NER Plugin to evaluate:

 ```
 from marlin.plugins import HfNERPlugin